How I Design Tattoos: Behind the Scenes of Creating a Custom Piece

 Step 2: Concept Design

 Using Procreate and Photoshop, I create a custom concept design tailored to your ideas.
 This digital approach allows for flexibility and precision.
+I will also prepare a stencil that can be easily altered.
+Sometimes I will include multiple versions of the same design with slight changes for your review.

 Step 3: Consultation and Finalization